-Practical work in pronunciation of German, English, and the Austro-German dialect of Latin, using the International Phonetic Alphabet.
+Practical work in pronunciation of Italian, Spanish, and German, using the International Phonetic Alphabet.
 Offered each Fall.
-Major program outcomes: assists vocal performance and music education majors in later study of a cross-section of music from the complete repertory of their performance medium.
+Major program outcomes: assists vocal performance majors in later study of a cross-section of music from the complete repertory of their performance medium.
 University-wide outcomes: develops skills in critical thinking.
-Pre-requisite: MUSC 1761